qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/temporal_data.rst

 .. testcode:: temporal_data

-   # now create an set of images so you can create an animated gif or so
+   # now create a set of images so you can create an animated gif or so
    def render_time_range(map_settings, time_range):
      img = QImage(map_settings.outputSize(), map_settings.outputImageFormat())
      img.fill(map_settings.backgroundColor().rgb())